Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ghost.md

 aliases: ["Ghost"]
 ---
 # Ghost
 *Source: Monster Manual p.
-147, Curse of Strahd, Tasha's Cauldron of Everything.
+147, Curse of Strahd, Eberron: Rising from the Last War, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 A ghost is the soul of a once-living creature, bound to haunt a specific location, creature, or object that held significance to it in its life.